versatiles-org/versatiles-documentation/guides/local_server_mac.md

 ## Step 1: Install the VersaTiles tool

-We provide precompiled binaries for multiple plattforms and architectures.
+We provide precompiled binaries for multiple platforms and architectures.
 See [Installing Versatiles: Downloading the binary](install_versatiles.md#downloading-the-binary).

 You might prefer to compile it from source using Rust and Cargo: See [Installing Versatiles: Building from source](install_versatiles.md#building-from-source).